infracost/docs/docs/getting_started.md

   ```sh
   TERRAFORM_BINARY=~/bin/terraform_0.13 infracost --tfdir /path/to/code
   ```

+`TERRAFORM_CLOUD_API_TOKEN`: for Terraform Cloud/Enterprise users who use Remote Execution Mode, set this to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html) so Infracost can use it to access the plan.

 `INFRACOST_SKIP_UPDATE_CHECK=true`: can be useful in CI/CD systems to skip the Infracost update check.
 Be sure to upgrade regularly as we continually add new resources to Infracost.